-2. Teacher Education Assistance for College and Higher Education (TEACH) Grants
+3. Teacher Education Assistance for College and Higher Education (TEACH) Grants

-3. High School Diploma or GED required for aid eligibility: Beginning July 1, 2012, only students who hold a valid high school diploma or GED can receive state or federal financial aid.
+4. High School Diploma or GED required for aid eligibility: Beginning July 1, 2012, only students who hold a valid high school diploma or GED can receive state or federal financial aid.
 If you are a current UAA student and admitted under the Ability to Benefit (ATB) policy, you can and will continue to receive federal aid.

 Changes to the Federal Loan Programs

-1. Graduate and Professional Students Only: Beginning July 1, 2012, all graduate and professional students will lose the interest subsidy on Direct Subsidized Loans.
+2. Graduate and Professional Students Only: Beginning July 1, 2012, all graduate and professional students will lose the interest subsidy on Direct Subsidized Loans.
 The graduate Direct loan program will become entirely unsubsidized, which means the loan will accrue interest while a student is in school.
 These changes will not affect the annual and aggregate borrowing limits.
 The maximum amount a student can borrow will remain at $20,500 per academic year.

-3. Direct Loan Origination Fee increases: While the federal sequester does not otherwise change the amount or terms of Direct Loans, it does raise the loan fee paid by borrowers for Direct Loans first disbursed after March 1, 2013.
+3. Loss of interest rate reduction: Borrowers who pay their loans electronically while in repayment will no longer receive an interest rate reduction of .25%.4.
+Federal Direct Loan Origination Fee increases: While the federal sequester does not otherwise change the amount or terms of Federal Direct Loans, it did raise the loan fee paid by borrowers for Federal Direct Loans first disbursed after October 1, 2014.

-4. Loss of interest subsidy on Direct Subsidized Loans during the six-month grace period: Subsidized loans are loans for which the borrower is not responsible for the interest while the student is enrolled in college on at least a half-time basis, when the loan is in the six-month grace period after the student is no longer enrolled at least half-time, or if the loan is in a deferment status.
+5. Loss of interest subsidy on Federal Direct Subsidized Loans during the six-month grace period: Subsidized loans are loans for which the borrower is not responsible for the interest while the student is enrolled in college on at least a half-time basis, when the loan is in the six-month grace period after the student is no longer enrolled at least half-time, or if the loan is in a deferment status.
 A federal provision eliminates the interest subsidy provided during the six-month grace period for subsidized loans for which the disbursement is made on or after July 1, 2012, and before July 1, 2014.
 If you receive a subsidized loan during this timeframe, you are responsible for the interest that accrues while your loan is in the grace period.
 You do not have to make payments during the grace period (unless you choose to), but the interest will be capitalized (added to the principal amount of your loan) when the grace period ends.
 This provision does not eliminate the interest subsidy while the borrower is in school or during eligible periods of deferment.